 Our hands-on tests of 14 different swaddlers, and focus groups with experienced moms, revealed several primary brands who make recommended swaddlers, and these include: Halo, Nuroo, Miracle Blanket, Kyte Baby, Ziggy Baby, ERGO Baby, and Summer Infant.
 Critical features included easy to use fasteners, soft and flexible fabric, high quality stitching, no uncomfortable rubbing points (like under the chin), breathable fabric, durability and a strong hold even for wiggly babies.
-Below are the top 5 swaddling blankets we found, followed by our in-depth reviews.
+Below are the top 5 swaddling blankets we found, followed by our in-depth reviews of several models.

 |Model and Link to Amazon||Our Rating|